cotowali/cotowali/README.md

 - Outputs shell script that is fully compliant with POSIX standards.
 - Simple syntax.
-- Super simple statically type system.
+- Simple statically type system.
-- Inline shell integration.
 - Syntax for shell specific feature like pipe and redirection.

 ## Installation